abbreviatedman/diner/docs/README.md

-What's The Point Here?
+#What's The Point Here?

 ###Why did I write Diner?

 *I had this great idea:* a diner metaphor that helps people better understand how all of Redux's pieces fit together.
 Then I thought about how to get this idea out there.
 Should I write a blog post explaining the way I made sense of Redux?

 *That's when I had this _weird_ idea:* I'm a coder, right?
 So why not explain it by coding a library?
 It would work _just exactly_ like Redux, but it would change the method names, and a couple of the method shapes, and include copious documentation, all to encourage the use of this diner metaphor.
-Thus DinerJS was born.
+Thus Diner.js was born.

 ###How do I use Diner?

 You can use Diner one of two ways:

 1. The simpler way: use Redux, while reading these docs to understand it better.
-2. Download [Diner.js](github.com/abbreviatedman/diner) and use it to enforce upon yourself the use of the metaphor.
+2. Download the [Diner.js](github.com/abbreviatedman/diner) library and use it to enforce upon yourself the Diner Metaphor.
 (Metaphorce!)
 You should probably still read these docs, though.

 ###Who should use Diner?